bobbrez/wedding-vows/README.md

 Today represents not only the joining of Bob and Galia, but also the joining of their families and friends.
 Bob and Galia would like to recognize their parents on this occasion.
-(-- GP: Should the parents / grandparents be invited to stand? --) (-- BB: Since they'll be walking in as apart of the ceremony it will be fine.
-They'll be asked to stand again during introductions at the reception. --)
 They offer their profound gratitude for all the love and care you, their parents, showed in raising them.
 Parents, the unconditional gifts of love and support